Who Is Dawn Richard And What Did She Say At The Sean ‘Diddy’ Combs Trial?

 The suit credits says Dawn was inspired to come forward following legal action brought last year by Cassie.

 'For nearly a decade, Mr. Combs manipulated Ms. Richard with mantras that submission to his depraved demands was necessary for career advancement, instilling in her the belief that such abuse and exploitation were required for female artists to succeed in the music industry,' the complaint reads.
-'It was not until Ms. Ventura’s bravery in coming forward that Ms. Richard realized her own personal suffering was tied to the many years of abuse by Mr. Combs that had become normalized for her.'
+'It was not until Ms. Ventura’s bravery in coming forward that Ms. Richard realised her own personal suffering was tied to the many years of abuse by Mr. Combs that had become normalised for her.'

 At the time, Erica Wolff, an attorney for Combs, told The Independent the claims in the suit are false.
 'Mr. Combs is shocked and disappointed by this lawsuit,' Wolff said via email.
 'In an attempt to rewrite history, Dawn Richard has now manufactured a series of false claims all in the hopes of trying to get a pay day — conveniently timed to coincide with her album release and press tour.'